 Tap either the left or right third of the screen to move to the previous or next slide.
 If you have a keyboard attached, you can use the following shortcuts.

-Lock a slide: disable all navigation keys, so if you're using a screen-reader in slides mode, you can explore the current slide with your virtual cursor.
+Lock the current slide: disable all navigation keys, so if you're using a screen-reader, you can explore the current slide with your virtual cursor.

 Toggle this help dialog